People

 Graduate Student

 Mahathi has completed her Bachelor's degree in Genetics and Biotechnology from the University College for Women, Koti, Hyderabad, and her Master's degree in Biochemistry from the University of Hyderabad.
-She is interested in studying the neurocircuitry of psychedelic-mediated behaviors.
-Apart from Science, she is very passionate about classical music and is a trained Carnatic singer.
+She is interested in studying the neurocircuitry and cellular triggers for psychedelic-mediated behaviors.
+Apart from science, she is very passionate about classical music and is a trained Carnatic singer.
 Outside of the lab, you can find her singing, listening to music, exploring food joints, or hanging out with friends.

 Ishanee Mazumder